Stimulant Withdrawal Symptoms: What does Stimulant Withdrawal Look Like?

 Stimulant Withdrawal and Detox

 Stimulant withdrawal and detox will look different in each individual who uses the drug.
-For some people there are severe health withdrawal and detox symptoms while for others there are mild to moderate health withdrawal and detox symptoms.
+For some people there are severe health withdrawal symptoms while for others there are mild to moderate symptoms.
 Some factors that determine the severity of withdrawal and detox to stimulants are the person’s metabolism, tolerance and history of drug use.
+It’s important to quit use of stimulants in a medical detox program where you can be monitored and given needed medication for withdrawal symptoms.

 Stimulant withdrawal can be characterized by a change in mood such as feeling unhappy or experiencing a dysphoric mood.
 Other withdrawal symptoms that affect your health that can include: